 Differences between ELISA and CLIA assays

-We can characterize the differences between this type of assays based on the type of substrate and signal they use, how sensible they are, or even by the advantages and disadvantages of each test.
+We can characterize the differences between these types of assays based on the type of substrate and signal they use, how sensible they are, or even the advantages and disadvantages of each test.

 Type of substrate and signal

 The substrate of an immunoassay is a key piece of the reaction, being the one that allows us to measure the results with ease and precision.